 1. Sweet potatoes are insanely nutritious.

 It's best to start with the basics, and the most basic fact about sweet potatoes is that they are thoroughly packed with nutrients.
-When it comes to their basic makeup, sweet potatoes are about 77 percent water, 20 percent carbohydrates, 1.6 percent protein, 3 percent fiber, and practically free of fat.
+When it comes to their basic makeup, sweet potatoes are about 77 percent water, 20 percent carbohydrates, 1.6 percent protein, and 3 percent fiber.
 What's more, a medium sweet potato contains about 180 calories, while being a good source of a range of vitamins and minerals, including vitamin A, vitamin C, manganese, vitamin B6, magnesium, and potassium.

 Their nutrient composition also makes them particularly great for sleep when consumed at dinner or as a late-night snack.
 "They are rich in potassium, which helps your muscles relax.
 They also have magnesium, which promotes GABA secretion in the brain—a relaxation-inducing neurotransmitter," says Vincent Pedre, M.D., gut health specialist and mbg Collective member.
 "And as a complex carb, they digest slowly, providing the steady energy your body needs to make it through the night in a fasting state."